-While animal massage is gaining recognition, there still remains a huge misconception about massage therapy for animals: that it is just another foofy spa service for overly pampered dogs in diamond collars and Prada boots.
+While animal massage is gaining recognition, there is still a huge misconception about massage therapy for animals, many think that it is just another foofy spa service for overly pampered dogs in diamond collars and designer boots.

 Nothing could be further from the truth.